learningOrchestra/mlToolKits/learning_orchestra_client/readme.md

 Context(cluster_ip)
 `

-After create a Context object, you will able to usage learningOrchestra microservices.
+After create a Context object, you will able to usage learningOrchestra, each learningOrchestra funcionalite is contained in your own class, therefore, to use a specific funcionalite, after you instanciate and configure Context class, you need instanciate and call the method class of interest, in below, there are all class and each class methods, also have an example of workflow using this package in a python code.

 ## DatabaseApi